joe-kramer/ClashOfClansPlayerLook/README.md

 * _Used to save last user logged in, displays users username next time they visit the login page_

 #### Custom Fragments
+#####Number steps??
 * _Fragments are "The component of the android world"_
 * _Our MemberDetailFragment will be display a members details after being clicked in our Members ListView_
-* _The "ViewPager" in our activity MemberDetailActivity acts as the container for our fragment_
+* _The ViewPager in the MemberDetailActivity acts as the container for our fragment_
-* _The "PagerTabStrip" in our activity MemberDetailActivity will create a header at the top of our ViewPager which will display the current Members name_
+* _The PagerTabStrip in the MemberDetailActivity will create a header at the top of our ViewPager which will display the current Members name_
 * _To pass the Member information to fragment, the information must be <b>Serialized</b> (the conversion of an object into bytes)_
 * _In our MemberDetailFragment constructor, we will wrap our Member object in a Parcelable and put in bundle_
 * _Bundle will be associated with our new memberDetailFragement_
 * _OnCreate of our MemberDetailFragment, we unwrap our Parcel and create our view based on this Deserialized Member Object_
+* _We set our PagerTabStrip with the MemberPagerAdapter_
+* _The list of Members is wrapped in a Parcelable in our ClanActivity, then sent and unwrapped in our MemberDetailActivity to complete processes listed above_

 ###### Sample ClanTags
 * _#G9J8PL8Q_